-Comment: a.
+a.
 Scope.
-Principle 7 is the first of a series of Principles setting out default provisions for contracts concerning different types of data transactions.
-The type of data transaction addressed in Principle 7 is called a 'contract for the transfer of data'.
-A contract for the transfer of data is a transaction under which the supplier undertakes to supply particular data to a recipient, and, in doing so, to put the recipient in control of that data by transferring the data to a medium within the recipient's control or by delivering to the recipient a medium on which the data is stored.
+This Principle is the first of a series of Principles setting out default provisions for contracts concerning different types of data transactions.
+Under this Principle, A contract for the transfer of data is a transaction under which the supplier undertakes to supply particular data to a recipient, and, in doing so, to put the recipient in control of that data by transferring the data to a medium within the recipient's control or by delivering to the recipient a medium on which the data is stored.
 This type of contract may involve data of any kind, whether raw or derived, and whether or not protected by intellectual property law or a similar regime.

-27. Supplier S operates an online shop and holds large amounts of customer data.
-S promises to recipient R to supply specified types of data (name, email address, goods bought, search requests made) regarding the shopping behavior of a specified number (20,000) of customers from specified regions (U.S. and EU) that has accumulated over a specified period (24 months) and to transfer the data to a medium within R's control.
+26. Supplier S operates an online shop and holds large amounts of customer data.
+S promises to recipient R to supply specified types of data (name, email address, goods bought, search requests made) regarding the shopping behavior of a specified number (20,000) of customers from specified regions (the United States and the European Union) that has accumulated over a specified period (24 months) and to transfer the data to a medium within R's control.
 The purpose of this deal is to enable R to engage in targeted advertising campaigns.
 This would be a contract for the transfer of data under this Principle.

-A medium within the recipient's control may be the recipient's server.
+A medium within the recipient's control may be, for example, the recipient's server.
 It may also be a cloud space to which the supplier gives the recipient the access credentials if the intention is to allow the recipient to download the data from the cloud space onto a medium within the recipient's control, or if the cloud space is intended to remain within the recipient's control.
+The supplier may also deliver a storage device on which the data is stored.

 b.
 Default terms as to the mode of supply.
 The parties to a contract for the transfer of data will typically agree how the data should be supplied to the recipient.
-If the contract is silent regarding the mode of supply of the data, paragraph (7)(2)(a) provides relevant default terms.
-The default terms provide that, generally speaking, the data is to be supplied electronically and to a medium indicated by the recipient.
-Instead of transmitting the data directly to a medium controlled by the recipient, the supplier may also provide the data on a medium to which the recipient has or is given access (in accordance with Article 8(2)(a)(i)) and from which the recipient may port the data to a medium of the recipient's choice.
-However, that mode of transfer is not required if either that mode of delivery or the medium indicated by the recipient is unreasonable in the light of data security concerns.
+If the contract is silent regarding the mode of supply of the data, paragraph (2)(a) provides relevant default terms.
+The default terms provide that the data is to be transferred in accordance with the recipient's directions.
+The recipient will typically choose to have the data transferred directly to a medium controlled by the recipient, or to have the data provided on a medium to which the recipient has or is given access (in accordance with Article 8(2)(a)(i)) and from which the recipient may port the data to a medium of the recipient's choice.
+However, the mode of transfer indicated by the recipient need not be accepted by the supplier if it is unreasonable, such as, for example, in case of data security concerns or when the transfer would be very costly.

-28. Assume that, in the transaction described in Illustration 27, recipient R has directed supplier S to transfer the customer-related data to particular cloud space, but this cloud space is insecure and, thus, not a reasonable mode of transfer.
+27. Assume that, in the transaction in Illustration no. 26, recipient R directs supplier S to transfer the customer-related data to particular cloud space, but this cloud space is insecure, and thus not a reasonable mode of transfer.
 S is not obligated to transfer the data to the insecure cloud space.
 (This protects S from the possibility that S itself might be in breach of contractual and statutory duties if customer data is transferred to insecure storage space.)

-Where the mode of delivery or the medium indicated by the recipient is unreasonable in the light of data security concerns the supplier should promptly notify the recipient of those concerns so that the recipient may indicate a substitute mode of delivery or medium.
+When the mode of transfer is unreasonable, the supplier should promptly notify the recipient of those concerns so that the recipient may indicate a substitute.